Traumatic Brain Injury

 • Contributing to the development of awareness and training for professionals

-Members of the Task Force bring diverse perspectives and knowledge in state policy and legislative issues, service delivery, advocacy, consumer and family issues, and other expertise that have enabled Alabama to develop this very effective System of Care for People with TBI.
+Members of the Task Force bring their knowledge and experience in state policy and legislative issues, service delivery, advocacy, consumer and family issues, and other expertise that have enabled Alabama to develop this very effective System of Care for People with TBI.

 AHITF has created five working priority groups that address areas involving: